Authentication Providers

 Keycloak Auth

-These are automatically set by KeycloakHelper.configureForRHDH():
+These are automatically set by KeycloakHelper.configureForRHDH() or populated from global workspace in the vault:

 | Variable | Description |